FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/include-scripts.md

 ```
 Also add suitable CSS rule to the top of the page before the appearance of FACT-Finder Web Components.

-The following piece of CSS hides element marked as unresolved (as well as its descendants) in the document:
+The following CSS snippet hides element marked as unresolved (as well as its descendants) in the document:

 ```html
 <head>